Jey-Cee/ioBroker.net-tools/README.md

 -->

 ### **WORK IN PROGRESS**
+* (Jey Cee) New feature ignore list for autodiscovery
+* (Jey Cee) New feature Wake-on-LAN with IP for devices on other subnets
 * (Jey Cee) Optimize config for better responsive behavior
+* (Jey Cee) Sync license key on all instance configurations if a key was already entered in one instance configuration
+* (Jey Cee) Moved translations from configuration interface to i18n files
+* (Jey Cee) Update dependencies
+* (Jey Cee) Fix some stuff that was mentoined by adapter checker

 ### 1.0.11 27.03.2024
 * (Jey Cee) Fix high CPU load while running discovering devices